mmmaxi/gcal2slack/README.md

 ## Feedback

-I am happy to get feedback to all this work.
+I am happy to get feedback to all this work.g